leaf-ai/studio-go-runner/docs/interface.md

 ### experiment ↠ config ↠ resources\_needed ↠ gpus

 gpus are counted as slots using the relative throughput of the physical hardware GPUs.
 GTX 1060's count as a single slot, GTX1070 is two slots, and a TitanX is considered to be four slots.
 GPUs are not virtualized and so the go runner will pack the jobs from one experiment into one GPU device based on the slots.
 Cards are not shared between different experiments to prevent noise between projects from affecting other projects.
 If a project exceeds its resource consumption promise it will only impact itself.
+More information can be found in the internal/cuda/device.go file.

 ### experiment ↠ config ↠ resources\_needed ↠ gpuMem

 The amount on onboard GPU memory the experiment will require.
+Please see above notes concerning the use of GPU hardware.

+### experiment ↠ config ↠ resources\_needed ↠ gpuCount

+The number of GPU cards that are needed by the experiment at the specified slots (gpus).
 Please see above notes concerning the use of GPU hardware.

 ### experiment ↠ config ↠ env